JesperGlas/JesperGlas/README.md

-### Hi there 👋, my name is Jesper
+### Hi there, my name is Jesper

 I'm a computer engineer student currently studying at Uppsala University.

-- 🌱 I’m currently learning OpenGL and C++
+- I’m currently learning OpenGL and C++
-- 📫 How to reach me: jesper.github@gmail.com
+- How to reach me: jesper.github@gmail.com

 ### Skills